-15.1 All payments of salaries, wages, pensions, compensations, gratuities, allowances and other emoluments to current or former employees and Members are to be made by the Councils Payroll Service (which is provided by the Unity Partnership) or an agreed payroll provider (in relation to schools) in accordance with information supplied by the Head of Service.
+15.1 All payments of salaries, wages, pensions, compensations, gratuities, allowances and other emoluments to current or former employees and

+Members are to be made by the Councils Payroll Service or an agreed payroll provider (in relation to schools) in accordance with information supplied by the Head of ServiceSenior Officer.
 All payroll transactions must be processed through the Council's payroll system.
 This will include all Members and Officers expenses which are to be paid in arrears by payroll.

-15.2 Heads of Service must ensure that appointments of all employees and agency staff are in accordance with the appropriate Conditions of Service of the Council or any approved scheme of delegation, and are within the approved budgets, grades and rates of pay.
+15.2 Heads of Service Senior Officers must ensure that appointments of all employees and agency staff are in accordance with the appropriate Conditions of Service of the Council or any approved scheme of delegation, and are within the approved budgets, grades and rates of pay.
 Any variations of terms and conditions must be in accordance with arrangements approved by the Assistant Chief Executive.